 Neither the Province nor the City has (to my knowledge) released an impact analysis of these changes, nor have I seen much evidence that they’ve given these concerns due consideration.

 A proper integrated regional transit plan should ensure that people in the off-island suburbs, people in suburbs within the island and inner-city Montrealers are all well served by suitable transit.
-Right now, I don’t see a lot of reassurance about this, and I’m even less evidence that things will improve.
+Right now, I don’t see a lot of reassurance about this, and I’m even less convinced that things will improve.

 Any changes to transit within a city or metropolitan area will have impact on existing services.
 This is why transit planning needs to look at the big picture and think decades into the future.
 Unfortunately, I find this kind of forward thinking to be a rarity in Montreal.
 With the REM being pushed through to construction at frightening speed, we see yet another example of politics and profit dictating transport planning.